How to Clean Your Pizza Stone Properly

 - Wipe the stone with a dry microfiber cloth to remove loose particles.

-Step 5: Patina – a quality feature
+Step 5: Patina – a mark of quality

 A slight discoloration of the stone over time is completely normal.